Livistona humilis

 Livistona humilis, the sand palm, is an Australian plant species of the family Arecaceae.
 It is a small, slender palm, growing to about 7 m tall and 5–8 cm dbh.
 It has 8 to 15 fan-shaped leaves, 30–50 cm long with petioles 40–70 cm long.
 It is endemic to the Top End of the Northern Territory in Australia.
-Genetic investigation suggests that its closest relation is Livistona inermis.
+Genetic investigation suggests that its closest relative is Livistona inermis.
 This palm is fire tolerant and usually grows in environments where it is exposed to frequent fires.

 Livistona humilis is dioecious and sexually dimorphic.
 The flower stalks on the female plant are erect and up to 230 cm long, while the male plant's flower stalks are up to 180 cm long and curved.
 The flowers are small and yellow, 2 mm to 4 mm across.
 Fruit is shiny purple black, ellipsoid, pyriform, or obovoid, 11–19 mm long and 8–10 mm in diameter.